Through the Boiler Upgrade Scheme, you could get a grant to help cover the cost of replacing a fossil fuel heating system in your home.

 Applying for the grant

-For more information on the Boiler Upgrade Scheme or to apply for a grant, visit the Ofgem website.
+For more information visit the Boiler Upgrade Scheme on GOV.UK.